core-wg/oscore/draft-ietf-core-object-security.md

 ## Replay Protection {#replay-protection}

 In order to protect from replay of requests, the server's Recipient Context includes a Replay Window.
-A server SHALL verify that a Partial IV received in the COSE object has not been received before.
+A server SHALL verify that a Partial IV = Sender Sequence Number received in the COSE object has not been received before.
 If this verification fails the server SHALL stop processing the message, and MAY optionally respond with a 4.01 Unauthorized error message.
 Also, the server MAY set an Outer Max-Age option with value zero, to inform any intermediary that the response is not to be cached.
 The diagnostic payload MAY contain the "Replay detected" string.
 The size and type of the Replay Window depends on the use case and the protocol with which the OSCORE message is transported.
 In case of reliable and ordered transport from endpoint to endpoint, e.g. TCP, the server MAY just store the last received Partial IV and require that newly received Partial IVs equals the last received Partial IV + 1.
 However, in case of mixed reliable and unreliable transports and where messages may be lost, such a replay mechanism may be too restrictive and the default replay window be more suitable (see {{initial-replay}}).

 Responses (with or without Partial IV) are protected against replay as they are bound to the request and the fact that only a single response is accepted.
 Note that the Partial IV is not used for replay protection in this case.